Home | New Testament Studies | Acts Table of Contents | Previous Section | Next Section |

 ▣ "He has poured out" See SPECIAL TOPIC: POURED OUT

 ▣ "which you both see and hear" This is the continuing emphasis in this sermon on the eyewitness nature of these hearers (cf. vv.
 14,22,32,33,36).
 They knew what Peter said was true because they were there.
-Lawyers call this primary source evidence.
+Lawyers call this primary source evidence (see same type of affirmation in 1 John 1).

 SPECIAL TOPIC: NAMES FOR DEITY, D.